Q: When does the Call for Presentations open for IACP 2018?

 • (1) wired audience microphone with stand for Q&A

 • (1) screen

 • (1) LCD projector

 Any additional requests will be considered at the discretion of the Conference Program Manager and the availability of such resources.

-Q: I’ve never presented at an IACP Conference before.
+Q: I have never presented at an IACP Conference before.
 What is expected of me?

 A: IACP members invest a considerable amount of time and expense to attend the conference.
 For these reasons, IACP works hard to ensure each and every event at the conference realizes its full potential.
-Our members expect that:
+Our members expect:

 • Presenters will prepare for their event prior to arrival.